OpenMDAO/OpenMDAO1/openmdao/docs/getting-started/install.rst

 =====
 TL;DR
 =====
-Install Python via `Anaconda <http://continuum.io/downloads>`_., then:
+Install Python via `Anaconda <http://continuum.io/downloads>`_, then:

 ::

     pip install git+http://github.com/OpenMDAO/OpenMDAO.git@master

-This will at least get you started, but you should read the rest of this guide... we worked really hard on it!
+This will at least get you started, but you should read the rest of this guide-- we worked really hard on it!

 =================